bencu91/API_Demo_GoRest/README.md

 | `E2E-test-results` | Collection 03 results | JSON |
 | `Negative-validation-test-results` | Collection 04 results | JSON |

-The `Cloud-results` artifact includes both a JSON and a human-readable HTML report.
+The `Cloud-results` artifact includes both a JSON and an HTML report.
 Sample versions of both are available in the `docs/` folder — [report-ci-check.html](docs/report-ci-check.html) and [report-ci-check.json](docs/report-ci-check.json) — so you can see what the output looks like without having to run the pipeline.

 ---